When Can You Use Lotion on Newborns?

 Dry air equals dry, itchy skin.
 When the air is dry it contains lower humidity levels and when the air lacks humidity, it can dry out the skin.
 The lower the relative humidity, the easier this can happen.
 To combat the dryness in the air use a humidifier or vaporizer.
 A humidifier will do just that- add humidity to the air.
 This helps relieve and prevent your baby from dry, flaky or irritated skin.
 Do clean your humidifier or vaporizer and refill with new water on a daily basis.

 If these measures don’t seem to help with your baby’s skin irritation, it might be time to consult with your doctor or pediatrician.
 While we’re on the topic of pediatricians, it's always a good idea to ask your doctor about the products you’re using and ask which of those are safe and which ones you should steer away from.
 Not all creams, lotions, wipes or washes in the market are formulated the same way and some even contain harsh chemicals or ingredients that could be harmful to your newborn.
+Additionally, if you haven't ruled out irritation due to diapers or wipes you may want to look into that as well.

 Using Lotion on Newborns

 Using a moisturizing lotion on your newborn is okay and safe to use in place of baby oil unless otherwise directed by your pediatrician.
 Do keep in mind the type of lotion that you’re using.
 Use a lotion that has been formulated with a baby's sensitive nature in mind.
-You can’t just be using “mommy’s” skin care and dab it on your little one, you need to find a lotion for baby skin.
+You can’t just be using “mommy’s” skin care and dab it on your little one - you need to find a lotion for baby skin.
 Even if the products you’re using work for you, are for delicate skin, have been dermatologically tested and are non-comedogenic, this doesn't mean you can freely use it on your newborn.
 Some adult skincare products have strong components or anti-aging properties like retinol, actives or acids that can seriously irritate and sensitize a baby’s already sensitive skin.
 Vitamin C, a common ‘adult skincare’ ingredient for instance, safe as it sounds, can sensitize the skin to sunlight causing hyperpigmentation, potential sun damage among other things we would rather just not expose our children to.

 What Lotions Can you use on Newborns?